Danapit/PANGAEA_templates/README.md

 This repository provides
 * PANGAEA's web interface search guide
-* advanced search tips
+* advanced search tips and examples
 * PANGAEA's data warehouse guide for retrieving data combinded from multiple datasets and efficient compilations of data
 * examples of workflows to access and reuse data from  [PANGAEA.de](https://www.pangaea.de "PANGAEA home page") using R and R package [`pangaear`](https://github.com/ropensci/pangaear).

 ## What is this project about and what does it do
-This project was initiated as a learning material for graduate students and scientists of the host institutes.
+This repository serves as a learning material for graduate students and scientists of the host institutes.
 The material can be freely distributed and used as a support for [PANGAEA](https://www.pangaea.de) users.

 ## How can someone get started contributing to the project
 If you have an example of [PANGAEA data](https://www.pangaea.de) use, you are wellcome to share them in this repository.